WPIRoboticsEngineering/RBE2002_template/README.md

 ```
 Tools->Port-> (the port that your arduino is connected to)
 ```
+Compile your code in Arduino IDE before moving on to Eclipse.
+If compilation is not working, do ot yet move on.

 ## Install Eclipse And Setup Eclipse on Personal Machine